Azure/Avere/src/terraform/examples/vfxt/pipeline/centos/README.md

-# CentOS Pipeline with Terraform 0.12.*
+# CentOS Pipeline with Terraform 0.15.*

 These instructions show the pipeline steps to deploy a vFXT on a newly deployed CentOS

 ## Step 1: Deploy Centos

-Deploy CentOS from [Azure Portal](), or using the main.tf provided in this directory.
+Deploy CentOS from [Azure Portal](https://portal.azure.com/), or using the main.tf provided in this directory.

 ## Step 2: Tools